-WASHINGTON – Transportation Security Administration Administrator David P. Pekoske announced 31 members to serve on the Aviation Security Advisory Committee (ASAC), which provides recommendations for improving aviation security methods, equipment and procedures.
+WASHINGTON - Transportation Security Administration (TSA) Administrator David P. Pekoske announced the current Aviation Security Advisory Committee (ASAC), including the appointment of two new members and the reappointment of 12 members.
+ASAC provides recommendations for improving aviation security methods, equipment and procedures.

-The ASAC, a statutory committee under P.L.
-113-238, enhances TSA’s security posture through consultation with key partners on aviation security matters, including on the development, refinement, and implementation of policies, programs, rulemaking and security directives pertaining to aviation security.
+The ASAC, a statutorily authorized committee, enhances TSA’s security posture by providing a formalized mechanism for consultation with key industry partners on aviation security matters, including on the development, refinement, and implementation of policies, programs, rulemaking, and security directives pertaining to aviation security.

 The following members will represent the 19 mandated membership categories on the committee:

 - Randy Harrison, Delta Air Lines, Inc.

 - Matthew Vaughan, International Air Transport Association

 All-Cargo Air Transportation

 - Gary Wade, Atlas Air

 - Bill Cason, Coalition of Airline Pilots Association*